artorious/neat_apple_UI/project_spec.md

 ## Required Features:
 1. Users (un-signed) can view a catalog of devices available for sale/order.
-    - A Home/Landing page with a gallery of devices (Image and Spec summary)

 2. Users (un-signed) can expand a galley item to reveal a detailed specification of an item available for sale/order.

 3. Login/Register.Users can create an account and log in.